Intellectual Property Rights

 - valuation documentation

-LPS is a core directorate within the Department of Finance in Northern Ireland (DFP).
+LPS is a core directorate within the Department of Finance in Northern Ireland (DoF).
 Trade Marks used and managed by LPS are registered in the name of DoF.

-Unauthorised copying by any means is prohibited without the prior permission of the LPS Chief Executive who has delegated authority, for the day-to-day administration of Crown copyright in LPS IP, from the Controller of Her Majesty's Stationery Office (HMSO).
+Unauthorised copying by any means is prohibited without the prior permission of the LPS Chief Executive who has delegated authority, for the day-to-day administration of Crown copyright in LPS IP, from the Keeper of Public Records.

-Using LPS IP generally requires a Copyright Licence / Publishing Permit.
+Using OSNI IP generally requires a Digital Licence / Copyright Licence / Publishing Permit; or combination of these three.
 Most usage falls into one of the following categories.
 To find out more about each category, how to apply, and the appropriate fees for each category please click on the relevant link:

-- Publishing - if you wish to publish or reprint a publication based directly or indirectly on LPS IP or to copy such IP in the revision of a publication
+- Publishing - if you wish to publish or reprint a publication based directly or indirectly on OSNI IP or to copy such OSNI IP in the revision of a publication (including on the internet).

-LPS IP and Licensing Fees are effective from 1 April each year and are reviewed annually.
+Licensing and Permit Fees are effective from 1 April each year and are reviewed annually.

 LPS complies with ‘Fair Dealing’ as set out in the Copyright, Designs and Patents Act 1988 (as amended).